AndyClifton/andyclifton.github.io/_posts/2020-11-10-github-actions-xelatex.md

 ---
-title: "GitHub Actions - XeLaTeX"
+title: "Running XeLaTeX using GitHub Actions"
 date: 2020-11-10
-excerpt: How to keep latex documents up-to-date using GitHub actions
+excerpt: GitHub actions allow you to use continuous integration to build LaTeX documents from your GitHub repositories
 featured-image: /images/2020-11-10-github-actions-xelatex.png
 permalink: /posts/2020/11/github-actions-xelatex/
 tags: